https://22537894.fs1.hubspotusercontent-na1.net/hubfs/22537894/MUL_BlogImage_FraudPrevention_CarAccident.png

 Florida, Fraud, and How to Avoid It

-November 12-18 is International Fraud Week.
+November 17-23 is International Fraud Awareness Week.
 Once a year, the Association of Certified Fraud Examiners (ACFE) organizes a week to highlight the far-reaching consequences of fraud, educate business owners, and raise anti-fraud awareness.

-How does this apply to the insurance industry and affect you, your insurance rates, and your coverage?
-Let’s dive into how fraud affects the insurance industry in Florida and some fundamentals of fraud prevention.
+How does fraud apply to the insurance industry and affect you, your insurance premiums, and your coverage?
+Let’s dive into Florida insurance fraud and some fundamentals of fraud prevention.

 What is Fraud?

-Fraud is an attempt to deceive for financial or personal gain, and it costs companies an average of 5% of their revenue a year.
-This definition covers a wide range of criminal behavior.
-Some common types of fraud are identity theft, occupational fraud, and insurance fraud.
+Fraud is an attempt to deceive for financial or personal gain, causing organizations to lose 5% of revenue annually.
+This definition covers a wide range of criminal behavior, including common types of fraud like identity theft, occupational fraud, and insurance fraud.

 Florida in particular has suffered heavily from fraud over the last 20 years.
-It’s ranked the 3rd worst state in terms of auto fraud, and, even if you don’t live in Florida, you’ve probably heard of the number of scams, fraud activity, and more that it experiences.
+Even if you don’t live in Florida, you’ve probably heard about the large number of scams and fraud activity.

-Insurance is one of the top 10 industries impacted by fraud, costing an estimated $40 billion a year, excluding health insurance fraud.
+The FBI estimates that, excluding health insurance, insurance fraud costs an estimated $40 billion annually.
 The unique thing about insurance fraud is that insurers have a way to pass their losses onto the customer.
 They can raise premiums!
 Because of this, it’s estimated that insurance fraud losses cost the average American family $400 to $700 a year.

 Homeowners Insurance Fraud

-Homeowners insurance fraud in Florida has become a huge problem, so much so that several large national insurance providers have pulled back their coverage or stopped covering homes in the state entirely.
+Homeowners insurance fraud in Florida has become such a problem that several large national insurance providers have pulled back coverage or stopped covering homes in the state entirely.
 You can read more about it in our Homeowners Insurance & the Florida Crisis blog.

-One thing is for sure: between Florida’s history with catastrophic storms, a plethora of fraudulent claims and repair company scams, and legislation that favors suspect litigation, insurance companies are facing problems and homeowners are bearing the brunt of the impact.
-This is a problem, but due to its complexity, there’s no clear solution.
-Past reform aimed to lower premiums, but recently the focus has shifted to stabilizing the market, something Florida lawmakers have said will take time.
+One thing is for sure.
+Between Florida’s history with catastrophic storms, a plethora of fraudulent claims and scams, and legislation favoring suspect litigation, insurance companies are facing problems, and homeowners are bearing the brunt of the impact.
+This is a complex problem with no clear solution.
+Past reform aimed to lower premiums, but a recent shift to focus on stabilizing the market will take time according to Florida lawmakers.

 State-run Citizens Property Insurance has been a long-time provider of lower-cost homeowners insurance policies, but even that could change.
-Lawmakers have approved a rate increase starting in 2026, something that could affect the entire industry in Florida.
+Board members are considering an average increase of 14% for all Personal Lines policies for 2025.

 Auto Insurance Fraud

-Hard fraud is the intentional orchestration of an accident or crime to file an insurance claim.
-Whether that looks like cutting someone off and slamming on your breaks to cause a crash, or lying about your car being stolen, it is illegal.
-Both forms of fraud are particularly prevalent in Florida.
+Hard fraud is intentionally creating an accident or crime to file an insurance claim.
+Whether that looks like cutting someone off and slamming on the brakes to cause a crash or lying about your car being stolen, it is illegal.
+Both forms of insurance fraud scams are particularly prevalent in Florida.

 • Purchase your policy through a licensed insurance agent or insurance company.
 If you feel like you're experiencing fraud, you can rely on your trusted insurance team and agents to verify any changes to your policy.

-• If you're having work done on your home, double-check check your contractor is in good standing and licensed.
+• If you're having work done on your home, double-check that your contractor is in good standing and licensed.
 You can verify this at: www.myfloridalicense.com

 For more tips on how to avoid fraud, visit MyFloridaCFO.com or Fraudweek.com.